ChAdV63.HIVconsv is in Phase 2 development as a therapeutic vaccine. (ChAdV63.HIVconsv has also been studied for HIV prevention.)

 Study Purpose: The purpose of this open-label, proof-of-concept study is to determine whether an approach that uses ART plus the ChAdV63.HIVconsv and MVA.HIVconsv vaccines plus vorinostat can lead to a greater reduction in the size of the latent HIV reservoir than using ART alone.

-Study Population: Participants are adults who had received a diagnosis of HIV infection within 6 months of enrollment and had started ART within 1 month from the time of diagnosis.13,18, 19
+Study Population: Participants are adults who had received a diagnosis of HIV infection within 6 months of enrollment and had started ART within 1 month from the time of diagnosis.13,20,21

-In this Phase 1 study, 22 of 24 participants experienced local or systemic adverse events (AEs) after vaccination.
+In this Phase 1 study, 22 of 24 participants experienced local or systemic AEs after vaccination.
 Most of these AEs were Grade 1 or 2 in severity, and most of the AEs related to vaccination were transient and resolved within 3 days.
 Pain was the most commonly reported local AE following vaccination and occurred more frequently with MVA.HIVconsv than with ChAdV63.HIVconsv.
-The most common systemic AE after vaccination was malaise.20RIVER (NCT02336074):
+The most common systemic AE after vaccination was malaise.18RIVER (NCT02336074):

-In this Phase 2 study, 29 of 30 participants (97%) who received ART, ChAdV63.HIVconsv, MVA.HIVconsv, and vorinostat experienced an AE.13,18 Seventy percent of these AEs were mild, 23% were moderate, and 3% were severe in intensity.
-In the ART-only arm, 22 of 30 participants (73%) experienced an AE, of which 33% were mild, 20% were moderate, and 20% were severe.18 No intervention-related serious adverse events were reported.16
+In this Phase 2 study, 29 of 30 participants (97%) who received ART, ChAdV63.HIVconsv, MVA.HIVconsv, and vorinostat experienced an AE.
+Seventy percent of these AEs were mild, 23% were moderate, and 3% were severe in intensity.
+In the ART-only arm, 22 of 30 participants (73%) experienced an AE, of which 33% were mild, 20% were moderate, and 20% were severe.
+No intervention-related SAEs were reported.13,16,20

 - Miller E, Bhardwaj N. Advances in dendritic cell immunotherapies for HIV-1 infection.
 Expert Opin Biol Ther.
 2014;14(11):1545-1549. doi:10.1517/14712598.2014.950652